syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 ## Step 2: Requirements for including a dependency

-To add dependencies to the custom widget, follow the following steps:
+To add dependencies to the custom widget, follow these steps:

-1. Go to [pub.dev](https://pub.dev/), search for the required dependency in search bar.
+1. Visit [pub.dev](https://pub.dev/) and search for the [Syncfusion Radial Gauge](https://pub.dev/packages/syncfusion_flutter_gauges) dependency using the search bar.

-2. To use the dependency code in your code editor, copy its name with the version, do it as shown in the below snapshot.
+2. Once you've found the dependency, copy its name along with the version, as demonstrated in the snapshot below.

 ![Version](images/how-to/copy-version.png)

-3. Add the dependency on the right side with the 'add dependency' button click on it and paste the dependency, after adding dependency save the process.
+3. Click on the **+ add dependency** button located on the right side to add the dependency.
+Once added, save the process.

 ![Dependency](images/how-to/demo2.png)

 ## Step 3: Importing packages from the dependency

-To import the packages from the dependency, follow the following steps:
+To import the packages from the dependency, follow these steps:

-1. Get the package header from the [installing](https://pub.dev/packages/syncfusion_flutter_gauges/install) tab on [pub.dev](https://pub.dev/) and scroll down to get package to copy.

-Copy the package as shown in snapshot.
+1. From the [installing](https://pub.dev/packages/syncfusion_flutter_gauges/install) tab on [pub.dev](https://pub.dev/).
+Scroll down to find the package to copy, as illustrated in the snapshot.

 ![Package](images/how-to/copy-package.png)

-2. Add the header in the code editor as shown in the below snapshot and save the process.
+2. Insert the header into the code editor as represented in the snapshot below, and then save the process.

 ![Import](images/how-to/import-package-flutterflow.png)

 ## Step 4: Adding the widget code snippet in code editor

-To add the code snippet in the code editor follow the following steps:
+To add the code snippet in the code editor, follow these steps:

-1. Go to [example](https://pub.dev/packages/syncfusion_flutter_gauges/example) tab in [pub.dev](https://pub.dev/) and scroll down to see widget code.
+1. Navigate to the [example](https://pub.dev/packages/syncfusion_flutter_gauges/example) tab on [pub.dev](https://pub.dev/), and scroll down to find the widget code.

-2. Don't copy the entire code snippet, select only widget snippet and copy it as shown in the below picture,
+2. Instead of copying the entire code, select only the widget snippet, and copy it as illustrated in the picture below.

 ![Code](images/how-to/code-snippet.png)

-N> Don't copy the entire code, copy the only widget code as shown in above snapshot.
+N> Don't copy the entire code, copy only the widget code.

-3. Add the copied code snippet and save the process as shown in the video.
+3. Add the copied code snippet to the code editor and save the process, follow the steps shown in the video.

 -> need to add video.